akyrillidis/akyrillidis.github.io/about/index.md

 Fellow at IBM T. J. Watson Research Center (NY).

 Prior to that, I was a Simons Foundation PostDoc member at the University of Texas at Austin.
-I finished my PhD at the CS Department of EPFL (Swtizerland).
+I finished my PhD at the CS Department of EPFL (Switzerland).

 My research interests include (but not limited to):
 * Optimization for machine learning